jacoscaz/quadstore/README.md

 ## Introduction ##

-A quad is a triple with an added `context` term.
+A quad is a triple with an added `graph` term.

-    (subject, predicate, object, context)
+    (subject, predicate, object, graph)

-Such additional term facilitates the representation of metadata, such as provenance, in the form of other quads having the `context` of the former quads as their subject.
+Such additional term facilitates the representation of metadata, such as provenance, in the form of other quads having the `graph` of the former quads as their subject or object.

 Quadstore heavily borrows from LevelGraph's approach to storing tuples but employs a different indexing strategy that requires the same number of indexes to handle the additional dimension and efficiently store and query quads.